Stack Overflow standardizes on a version-controlled CI/CD pipeline for its enterprise solutionstackoverflow.com

 Stack Overflow introduced Octopus from the start for the Enterprise edition of its Teams product line.
 Previously, the team executed deployments with custom scripts from Jetbrains’ TeamCity.
 They hosted the Enterprise edition of Stack Overflow for Teams in Azure and provisioned separate infrastructure for each customer.

 Stack Overflow needed to deploy software for different customers in the cloud.
-They also required a clear separation between their public platform and the SaaS Stack Overflow for Teams platform.
+The team also required a clear separation between their public platform and the SaaS Stack Overflow for Teams platform.
 Octopus was an ideal fit for their needs.

-Octopus was introduced in 2018 to support the delivery of Stack Overflow for Teams, and its use has expanded to support other teams and projects.
+Stack Overflow introduced Octopus in 2018 to support the delivery of Stack Overflow for Teams, and its use has expanded to support other business areas and projects.

-Stack Overflow selected Octopus because it includes support for the Microsoft Azure platform and built-in multi-tenancy.
-Using multi-tenancy, Stack Overflow can better manage infrastructure per customer and customer-specific deployment settings.
+Stack Overflow chose Octopus because it supports Microsoft Azure and built-in multi-tenancy.
+Using multi-tenancy, the team can better manage infrastructure per customer and customer-specific deployment settings.

 With the addition of Configuration as Code in Octopus, Stack Overflow is looking to add additional projects with a standardized CI/CD pipeline alongside application code in a software repo.